-All lard is rendered pork fat; the term is usually used to refer to rendered pork fat suitable for cooking.
+Lard is rendered pork fat; the term is usually used to refer to rendered pork fat suitable for cooking.
 Leaf lard specifically comes from the visceral, or soft, fat from around the kidneys and loin of the pig.
 As such, it has a very soft, super spreadable consistency at room temperature.
+Leaf lard is considered the highest grade of lard.

 The lard sold in blocks in most stores, by contrast, is rendered from fat from all over the pig and is treated in a variety of ways, including hydrogenation, to make the lard shelf-stable, deodorized, and keep it solid at room temperature.